GCM-Graphics and Multimedia

 This course emphasizes techniques involved in monochromatic still photography and introduces color photography.
 It covers the basic aspects of picture taking, photographic composition, digital camera operation, tonal correction, and digital output.
 (3 crs.).

 A presentation of design elements and principles used to produce various layouts for printing production.
 Emphasis is placed on developing harmonious relationships between these design elements and principles and various printing production applications.
 The fundamentals of producing layouts for corporate identity, newspaper, magazine, direct mail, poster, bookplates, display and point of purchase advertising will be explored.
 The explanation and use of computers for desktop publishing is emphasized for practical activities.
 (3 crs.).

 This course provides an in-depth study into the electronic desktop publishing systems and their concept of architecture, operation, networking, financing and design role in the publishing industry.
 It covers the basic aspects of graphic designing, creating page layouts, scanning of text and continuous tone photographs, connectivity, telecommunications, imagesetting, and encryption of data.
 Each student will experience hands-on activities with microcomputers utilizing high-end design, draw, paint, scanning and integrated page layout software packages.
 (3 crs.)

 GCM300 - Digital Photography

 This course emphasizes techniques involved in color imaging and digital image manipulation by means of a computer.
 It will focus on developing the necessary skills to perform digital scanning, digital photography, and preparing images for output.
-Two hours of lecture and three laboratory-hours per week.
-(3 crs.)
+Pre-requisite: GCM 220 or permission of the instructor.
+(3 crs.) .

 GCM302 - Lithographic Techniques